Article about The applications of Bernoullis principle and Bernoullis equation

 When the fluid passes through a small section of the pipe (A2), the fluid rate increases.
 According to Bernoulli’s principle, if the speed of the fluid increases, the fluid pressure becomes small.
 The pressure of the fluid in the narrow section of the pipe is lower, but the fluid flow rate is higher.

 This is known as the Venturi effect and shows quantitatively that if the fluid flow rate is high, the fluid pressure becomes small.
 Likewise, if the fluid flow rate is low, the fluid pressure becomes large.

-An interesting application of the venturi effect is Venturi Meter.
-This tool is used to measure the flow rate of a fluid, for example calculating the flow rate of water or oil flowing through a pipe.
+An interesting application of the venturi effect is a Venturi Meter.
+This tool is used to measure the flow rate of a fluid, for example, calculating the flow rate of water or oil flowing through a pipe.
 There are two types of venturi meters, namely venturi meters without manometers and venturi meters that use a manometer that contains other liquids, such as mercury.
 The working principle is the same.